amsharifian/rebuttal/README.md

 * **junctions:** This RTL package includes implementation of  generic 1:N, N:1, and M:N connections.
 All the memory operations in the task are time multiplexed over the junction.
 There are different implementation of junction in this package.
 For instance one possible implementation of junctions is a static tree network or a local bus.
 We have parameterized the junction implementations in IR-lib so that the designer can control the physical network that the junction is lowered into.
-* **loop:** This RTL package contains implementation of our special *loop* nodes for controling repetetive execution of the same dataflow.
-Under this packge we have different implementaiton of notino of software loops.
-The loop structure not only should capture all the live-ins and live-outs to the loop but also it has be able have support for different type of loops like *serial*, *parallel* and different patterns.
 * **memory:** This RTL packge contains our different memory unit implementaiton of memory units.
 These units vary from different implementation of *Caches* to *Scratchpad memories*.
 There are also different implementation of IR-lib memory controlers for different type of data like *Scalar, Tensor2D* and so on.
 * **utility:** This utility package provides a variety of common Scala and Chisel constructs that are re-used across multiple other packages,